khaliqgant/remotee-sync/README.md

 **A** Yes, that is essentially what this does, but it packages it all together for you.
 This makes it so you don't have to type in the user name, database name, and password every time and also allows you to drop this into any project and run one command to sync.

+**Q** This seems like a lot for a relatively simple thing that I could do manually

+**A** Perhaps...
+However, I know I'm always nervous when importing a database that I won't import over a production database or delete production on accident.
+Why not #AutomateAllTheThings?
+If you're looking to get started quickly, jump to the TL;DR section.

 ## Development
 - To run tests run ````mocha test.js````